Danilo I, Metropolitan of Cetinje: Chirotony

-In 1697, the Montenegrin tribal assembly chose Danilo Šćepčević as the head of the Serbian Orthodox Metropolitanate of Cetinje, following the Great Migrations of the Serbs which left the seat of the Serbian Church to Phanariote Greeks who were closely associated with the Porte.
-Danilo was, as other Serbian bishops, unwilling to subordinate himself to Kalinik I, the new Patriarch of Peć.
+In 1697, the Montenegrin tribal assembly chose the monk of Cetinje, Danilo Šćepčević as the head of the Serbian Orthodox Metropolitanate of Cetinje, following the Great Migrations of the Serbs which left the seat of the Serbian Church to Phanariote Greeks who were closely associated with the Porte.
+Kalinik I of Skoplje was appointed by the Ottomans to become the new Serbian Patriarch of Peć.
+The Bishop of Kotor, Marin Drago, made a similar effort and attempted to use this opportunity to weaken the influence of the metropolitan and to share the influence of Catholicism in the Primorje.
+Danilo was, as other Serbian bishops, unwilling to subordinate himself to Kalinik.

-In 1700, he chose not attend an assembly dedicated to Kalinik in Peć, but instead went to Dunaszekcső (Sečuj), in Habsburg Hungary, at the assembly of the Serbian Patriarch in exile, Arsenije III.
-Danilo was chirotonized by Arsenije III as the bishop of Cetinje and Metropolitan of Skenderija and Primorje.
-The chirotony, which took place during the national-church assembly, was participated by Serbian metropolitans from all over the Serbian lands, as well as other notable Serbs.
-It is likely that Danilo had met Arsenije III earlier when Arsenije was in Cetinje in 1689, asking the Montenegrins to take up arms and unite, to organize a fight against the Ottomans.
+Danilo's deep patriotism and loyalty to the heritage of the Serbian Church can best be seen in the fact that he did not want to be consecrated as a metropolitan by Kalinik, who sat in Peć, geographically closer to him.
+Instead, in 1700, he chose not to attend an assembly dedicated to Kalinik in Peć, but instead went to Dunaszekcső (Sečuj), in Habsburg Hungary, at the assembly of the Serbian Patriarch in exile, Arsenije III Crnojević.

+Danilo was chirotonized by Arsenije III Crnojević as the bishop of Cetinje and Metropolitan of Skenderija and Primorje.
+The chirotony, which took place during the national church assembly, was participated in by Serbian metropolitans from all over the Serbian lands, as well as other notable Serbs.
+The following individuals took part in the consecration: Savatije III Ljubibratić of Zahumlje, Stefan of Srem, Jeftimije Drobnjak of Bačka, Isaija of Ineu, Spiridon Štibica of Vršac, and Gerasim of Zvornik.
+It is likely that Danilo had met Arsenije III earlier when Arsenije was in Cetinje in 1689, asking the Montenegrins to take up arms and unite to organize a fight against the Ottomans.
+During the consecration, Danilo's jurisdiction was established.
+The following places are mentioned in the document were: Montenegro, Grbalj, Paštrovići, Krtoli, Luštica, Bar, Skadar, Ulcinj, Podgorica, Žabljak, Zeta, Kuči, Vasojevići, Bratonožići, Bjelopavlići and Piperi.
+Then the Patriarch appointed Metropolitan Savatije III as his exarch, who usually stayed in the vicinity of Herceg Novi.